pschmeddes/pschmeddes.github.io/HowTo_connect_Screens_across_modules_without_violating_the_layered_architecture_reference_rules_in_OutSystems_11.md

 ## Points of attention
 Changing the name of the **Module**, the **Screen** or it’s **parameters** will result in a *broken Url*.
 This is the same situation as when you link to a page from an external web site and the page is changed or deleted.
 ## Enhancements
-* Instead of the `<screenentry>GetEntry()` action you can create a Service Action in a core services module reduce the impact of changes e.g. `CinemasGetEntryUrlOAPI`.
+* Instead of the `<screenentry>GetEntry()` action you can create a Service Action in a core services module to reduce the impact of changes e.g. `CinemasGetEntryUrlOAPI`.
 * You also can put the URL's in a (static) entity in a core service module combined with Service Actions.
 This will centralize the entry maintenance.